 Get really clear on the parameters – what is in-scope and out-of-scope?

 Define who is affected – even for personal change, others will be affected.
-For organsiational change, think about who will be affected directly or indirectly.
+For organsiational change, think about who will be affected directly and indirectly.

 It can be helpful to do an ‘is/is not’ analysis – what is involved in the change?
 What is not?
 In terms of Jason Clarke’s presentation, this should help you distinguish phoney change from real change.
 If it looks like it might be phoney change, it’s probably time to stop and reassess!